Verisure: United Kingdom

+The company launched in the United Kingdom in 2014, registering the subsidiary Verisure Services (UK) Limited at Companies House.

+Verisure have a UK based Alarm Receiving Center, certificated to the European Standard EN50518:2019 by the Security Systems and Alarms Inspection Board (SSAIB) for receiving alarm signals.

-In 2018, it was the first subsidiary of the group to market the opacifying fog system, £5 million were invested to develop it.
+In 2018, it was the first subsidiary of the group to market the opacifying fog system, ZeroVision. £5 million were invested to develop it.
 During 2021–2022, the company is moving to North Tyneside to the Quorum Business Park.

-A partnership is set up with EE Limited with two offers for EE customers: one for houses and another for apartments.
+A partnership is set up with EE with two offers for EE customers: one for houses and another for apartments.
 The cost is charged in addition to the mobile subscription.

+In 2022 Verisure UK passed 100,000 customers, making it the fastest growing alarm company in the UK.

+In 2025, they were recognised as a Top Employer by the Top Employers Institute.